wlabatey/job_scraper/README.md

 # Simple Job Scraper

-Searches Stackoverflow & Dice for jobs and saves the results in DynamoDB.
+Searches Stackoverflow & Dice for jobs and saves the results to DynamoDB.

 Run `python3 scrape.py` to scrape job sites, save the results to DynamoDB and open `static_page/index.html` in chrome.